mateusabelli/flamenco/web/project-website/content/usage/shared-storage/_index.md

 Such assumptions no longer hold true when using an asynchronous service like SyncThing, Dropbox, etc.

-Note that this is not just about the initally submitted files.
+Note that this is not just about the initially submitted files.
 Flamenco creates a video from the rendered images; this also assumes that those images are accessible after they've been rendered and saved to the storage.